mozaik-association/mozaik/docs/5Petition_module.md

 ## General information of the petition

-This functionality allows you to create, modify and manage all the petitions related to your organisation.
+This functionality allows you to create, modify and manage the petitions related to your organisation.

 Various informations can/must be completed on the petition form :